-- Make sure it is loose and soft enough so that pulling down or lifting the cup to breastfeed does not put any pressure on your breasts because this could be a risk factor for blocked ducts or mastitis.
+- Make sure the bra is loose and soft enough so that pulling down or lifting the cup to breastfeed does not put any pressure on your breasts because this could be a risk factor for blocked ducts or mastitis.
 See #4 below for more fitting tips.

-- Make sure it has enough room for breast pads (see #2) if you wear them and check the bra will be large enough for when your breasts are at their fullest before a feed.
+- Make sure the bra has enough room for breast pads (see #2) if you wear them and check the cups will be large enough for when your breasts are at their fullest before a feed.

 - Avoid underwires (#7) and chose cotton rich material where possible (see #5 below).

 You could also consider converting a normal bra into a nursing bra with drop cups—search online for a number of ways to do this.
 It’s also possible to turn a nursing bra back to a regular bra (Bravado designs has a YouTube video).

 Most breastfeeding mothers won’t need to pump let alone need a special bra for pumping.
 If you do find you are pumping frequently or exclusively however, you can buy bras that can hold the pump flanges in place so your hands are free to massage the breasts during pumping (hands-on-pumping) or for other tasks.
 You could also make your own pumping bra by adapting a cheap sports bra by making holes in the cups that are just big enough to bring the pump flanges through.
 Or some mothers use hair or ponytail elastics clipped to their existing bra to steady the flanges against the breast 1.

 #2 What are breast pads and do I need them?